hrajchert/angular-screenfull/README.md

 Angular screenfull is a wrapper around the [Screenfull library](https://github.com/sindresorhus/screenfull.js/), it allows you to use the HTML5 fullscreen API in an Angular way.

+You can see the API documentation with some demo examples [here](http://hrajchert.github.io/angular-screenfull/#/api).

 ## Install

 #### Download via bower or look for the files in the dist folder